Photography Tour in Coimbra

 The best photos of Coimbra aren't always at the obvious landmarks.
 Sure, University of Coimbra and Joanina Library and Se Velha (Old Cathedral) will fill your camera roll, but the real magic is in the side streets, the reflected light, and the unexpected angles that only reveal themselves to those exploring on foot.
 Seek out Penedo da Saudade for the kind of shot that no one else is posting.

-Use this page as a starting point for a Coimbra walking tour, a free self-guided route, or the Roamee app for Coimbra.
+Use this page as a starting point for a Coimbra walking tour, a free route, or the Roamee app for Coimbra.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Coimbra attracts visitors for history and academia, and University of Coimbra and Joanina Library and Se Velha (Old Cathedral) and every landmark doubles as a photography opportunity when you know where to stand and when the light is best.
 A photography-focused walk pays attention to reflections, leading lines, and street scenes between the landmarks.
 Hidden photogenic spots like Penedo da Saudade reward those who wander off the main path.